 SECTION 8 TIVE/MANAGEMENT/ EL COMPONENTS

 Draft June 2023

 Revision ATIVE, MANAGEMENT and

-/ OMPONENTS section of the bject to amendment by a majority
+PERSONNEL C OMPONENTS section of the

+WKRFA Plan is sub oject to amendment by a majority

-KRFA Governance Board.
+vote of the WK KRFA Governance Board.

 Revised

 1. The authority for the WKRFA to establish and provide Administrative, Management and Personnel components is provided in RCW 52.26.040 and RCW 52.26.100.